How to Choose an LDS Wedding Dress

 Where to Find Modest Wedding Dresses

 Even in the dead of winter, it’s truly difficult to find even one modest dress in the formalwear or bridal section of most retailers.
 Most women’s formalwear is strapless or backless with a plunging neckline.
-The irony is that dresses with a little more coverage are actually more flattering for the majority of body types out there!
-Regardless of whether or not it makes sense, the fact is that any bride is going to have a difficult time finding a modest bridal gown – so she might as well know what to do about the situation.

 Mormon Wedding Specialty Stores